-The Academy carries out major tree planting campaigns and a total of 25.000 + trees have been planted.
+Richmond Vale Academy carries out major tree planting campaigns every year and around 30 000 trees have been planted since 2012.

 - filter pollution from the air